Zentrik/Student-Loan-NPV-Calculator-England/README.md

 # Student-Loan-NPV-Calculator-England
-Calcualtes NPV of english student loan repayments using CPI.
+Calculates NPV of english student loan repayments using CPI.